-Getting support from a therapist you trust can help you discover new ways of thinking about your problems, your relationships, patterns of interacting with others, as well as how you see yourself in the world.
+Getting support from a counselor you trust can help you discover new ways of thinking about your problems, your relationships, patterns of interacting with others, as well as how you see yourself in the world.

-I believe the relationship between client and therapist is the most important and most healing element in the therapeutic process.
+I believe the relationship between client and counselor is the most important and most healing element in the therapeutic process.
 We will work together to help you understand your own thoughts, behaviors, choices and motivations more clearly.
 Once this happens, obstacles can be uncovered, you can begin to see things more clearly, and you can learn to make different and better choices, feel calmer and more peaceful.

 I work with adolescents, adults and families and collaborate with my clients to find the right interventions for each person.
 Struggles are universal, but each of us is unique.
 Your therapy is tailored to fit your unique needs, comfort level, abilities and situation.
 My special focus areas are grief and loss, trauma, traumatic grief, anxiety and mood disorders.
 I have over 17 years of experience working with teens and adults on the autism spectrum.
 You can read more here about my view on psychotherapy and ASD.